RESPIRATOR MASK FIT TESTING & TRAIN THE TRAINER

 Both types of tests must be conducted at least every 2 years and should be done sooner if the wearer has gained weight, lost weight or has grown facial hair since their previous test.
 The tests can only be performed by a qualified instructor.

-4. I need a mask fit test, what do I do?
+4. I need Respirator Protection Training and a mask fit test, what do I do?

-The first step is to find out when your company is having a qualified trainer come to their location to conduct the test and sign up!
+Plan to have a qualified trainer come to your location to conduct the test.
 If your company does not want to hire a trainer, get a group of your friends together, secure a location and book a session by calling 905-672-3600 or click here for more information.

 5. Is there anything I need to do before I have my mask fit test?

 Yes!
-There is no eating, smoking or drinking about 20 minutes before the test.
+There is no eating, smoking or drinking allowed for 20 minutes prior to the test.
 When it is time for your test, you will be required to fill out a short medical form consenting to the fit test and after that the trainer will take care of the rest.
 Unfortunately if you have any facial hair you will have to shave.
 This is because when you have facial hair the N95 mask cannot properly secure to the skin on your face and you will fail the test.

 6. Can I have a fit test if I am pregnant?